Tattoos are one of the oldest art forms around – not as old as dancing and singing, but as old as sculpting and doing pottery.

 World War 2 and Sailor Jerry Tattoos

 As the world went to war, tattooing saw a real shift towards the mainstream.
-Men who went to war often got tattoos to commemorate their group, or got patriotic tattoos.
-Women back home also began to get tattoos to show their support towards the war effort.
+Men who went to war often got tattoos to commemorate their group or got patriotic tattoos.
+Women back home also began to get tattoos to show their support for the war effort.

 At this time, the ‘Sailor Jerry’ tattoos became huge too.
-These simple designs often featured hula girls, patriotic designs, pins up girls, palm trees, and the classic ‘mom’ tattoo.
+These simple designs often featured hula girls, patriotic designs, pin-up girls, palm trees, and the classic ‘mom’ tattoo.
 These were created by Norman Keith Collins, and his designs still persist to this day.

 Tattoos since The 1950’s

 As the war ended and life went back to normal, there was a serious shift towards the idea of a conservative, family life.
 Because of this, tattoos became underground again.
 Women were no longer getting tattoos as they did during the war, as this was again frowned upon.

 As we moved into the 60’s and 70’s though, there was another huge upheaval in society.
 People were beginning to question the status quo, and that led to tattoos exploding in popularity.
 In the ’60s, the peace sign became a popular tattoo as people battled against the Vietnam War, and patriotic designs declined in popularity.